daplhall/dicechanics/docs/src/usage/DicechanicsExamples.md

 1|################ 41.98%
 2|#################### 51.77%
 ```
-So with 4 dice we have a 6.25% chance of just failing, which are pretty good odds.
+So with 4 dice, we have a 6.25% chance of just failing, which is pretty good odds.

 ## Free Leagues Alien RPG
-In the Alien RPG you again have a 6ds dice pool, however you are look for Dice
-which rolled a 6, and counting them.
+In the Alien RPG, you again have a d6 dice pool; however, you are looking for Dice which rolled a 6, and count the number of these hits.

-To model this you can consider the individual dice, to be a two sided dice with
+To model this, we can consider the individual d6 as a weighted two-sided die (a coin).
-either a hit (1) or miss (0).

-So if we have a pool 5 dice we simply do.
+Let's say our pool has 5 dice, then we write:
 ```python
 import ttstatistics.dicechanics as ds